-2. Open the seacock valve located under the steps to salon.
+2. Open the seacock valve located in the transom area behind the aft bulkhead access panel.

-3. Switch the MACERATOR breaker at the DC main electrical control panel to ON.
+3. Switch the MACERATOR breaker at the DC main electrical panel to ON.

 4. Turn the macerator switch to the "on" position at the Nav Station.
 This is a momentary switch, you must hold the switch to operate.